How Long is Nurse Practitioner School? (Nurse Practitioner Length of School)

 • Western Governors University BSN to MSN Online Program

-3. Direct Entry MSN Nurse Practitioner Program Length - (20 to 24 months full-time or 24 to 48 months part-time)
+3. How Long Does Nurse Practitioner School Take to Complete a Direct Entry MSN-NP Program? - (20 to 24 months full-time or 24 to 48 months part-time)

 Some programs like Northeastern